Sanibel Causeway: Replacing the bridges

-Construction of the high-span bridges commenced in May 2004.
+Construction of the current bridges commenced in May 2004.
+The lower level segments of the bridges were built taller than the original bridges to reduce corrosion from salt spray, which was one of the major factors in the deterioration of the original bridges.
 On August 13, 2004, the area was struck by Hurricane Charley, a Category 4 hurricane.
 The causeway received minor damage and was inspected before Sanibel residents were permitted to return to the island.
 In November 2004, the $3 toll was increased to $6 to finance construction.
-Construction on the high spans lasted three years and cost $137 million.
-An official grand opening ceremony for the bridges was held on September 8, 2007.
-The original drawbridge was later demolished, and their remains sunk into the water to create artificial reefs in the San Carlos Bay and the Gulf of Mexico.
+Construction on the current bridges lasted three years and cost $137 million.